laamaa/m8c/README.md

 ```

 You may need to log out and back in or even fully reboot the system for this change to take effect, but this will
 hopefully fix the problem.

-Please see [this issue for more details](https://github.com/laamaa/m8c/issues/20).
+Some distributions have also had conflicts with the kernel version and libserialport packaging, please see [this issue for more details](https://github.com/laamaa/m8c/issues/20).

 ### Device Not Found